 That is not our natural response to problems, is it?

 So, how can you and I help marriages in crises?
+The marriages that have yet to learn these concepts?

 We can pray for them.
 We can find verses to back our prayers and keep these hurting people before the throne of God.
 Philippians 4:2, 5, 6, 8… Matthew 19:6… 1 Thessalonians 5:18 are good places to start.